Herb and plant extracts

-Therapies using herbs and plants are widely available in supermarkets, chemists, health food shops, on the internet, and from nutritionists, herbalists and homeopaths.
-They are mainly taken by mouth but can also come as oils and creams.
+These therapies are available in shops, on the internet, and from nutritionists, herbalists and homeopaths.
+They are mainly taken by mouth but can also be used as oils and creams.

 There is no medical evidence to show that flower, plant or herb therapies have any effect on cancer.

 Homeopathic remedies are mostly made of plant and mineral extracts.
-They come as tablets, liquids or creams, in a very diluted form.
-Some of the remedies are diluted so much that they have hardly any of the plant or mineral extract left in them.
+They come as tablets, liquids or creams.
+The remedies are usually very diluted, so they contain little, if any, of the original plant or mineral extract.

-There is no medical evidence to show that aromatherapy helps with the symptoms of cancer or side effects of treatment.
+There is no medical evidence that aromatherapy reduces cancer symptoms or improves the side effects of treatment.
 But many people find it a relaxing and enjoyable experience.

-If you are having any type of cancer treatment, always check with your cancer doctor before you have aromatherapy.
-Usually it is fine to have aromatherapy and massage during radiotherapy, as long as it is not used on the area being treated.
+If you are having cancer treatment, always check with your cancer doctor before you have aromatherapy.
+It is usually fine to have aromatherapy and massage during radiotherapy, as long as it is not used on the area being treated.

 Different types of flower remedies are available.
 You can buy them from health food shops and some chemists.

-Flower remedies are sometimes diluted in alcohol, so people who don’t drink alcohol may choose not to use them.
+Flower remedies are often diluted in alcohol, so if you do not drink alcohol you may choose not to use them.

-Although some people find them helpful, there is very limited evidence for the effectiveness of herbal medicines.
+Although some people find them helpful, there is very little evidence to show the effectiveness of herbal medicines.

 Taking herbs during cancer treatment

-- St John’s Wort interacts with many prescribed medicines.
-It can reduce the effectiveness of the chemotherapy drug irinotecan.
+- St John’s Wort affects many prescribed medicines.
+It can also reduce the effectiveness of the chemotherapy drug irinotecan.

-- Green tea extracts may make the cancer medicine bortezomib (Velcade®) less effective.
+- Green tea supplements may make the targeted therapy drug bortezomib (Velcade®) less effective.

 - Garlic supplements and evening primrose oil may affect blood clotting.
-They should be avoided before surgery.
+You should not use them before having surgery.

-The Memorial Sloan Kettering Cancer Center can give you safety information about individual herbs.
+The Memorial Sloan Kettering Cancer Centre can give you safety information about individual herbs.
+It is a reliable website.
 If you are seeing a herbalist, check that they are registered with an accredited body.